The last thing you want as you’re showing your best friend that crazy holiday photo.

 Be sure to Eject your drive properly when your backup is done.

-To Backup An External Drive To An External Drive With Time Machine
+How To Backup External Drives With Time Machine

 Is easy to set up.

 First have both drives plugged into your Mac.

 They both should show up on your desktop.
 Though they may not show side to side like in the photo above.